marshallshen/blog/_posts/2017-08-11-build-restful-api-microservice-with-go.md

 ---
 layout:     post
-title:      Build RESTful API mircoservice with Go
+title:      Build RESTful API microservice with Go
 date:       2017-08-11
 categories: blog
 tags: ["Golang", "microserivce", "API"]
 blog: true
 ---

-**Note** you can find the codebase for the blogpost in this [Github repo](https://github.com/marshallshen/instructions).
+**Note** you can find the codebase for the blog post in this [Github repo](https://github.com/marshallshen/instructions).

-We can't skip the conversation of microservices when we talk about service-oriented architecture.
+We can’t skip the conversation of microservices when we talk about service-oriented architecture.
 Growth companies face the challenge of scaling technical applications to meet business needs.
-The trend of microservices is also promoted along with some new technology that allow developers to build API based service faster.
+The trend of microservices is also promoted along with some new technology that allows developers to build API based service faster.

 Recently I have been researching [Golang](https://golang.org/) and how to use it to build microservices.
 This blogpost documents my findings.

 ## Objective

-I lay out certain criteria to evaluate whether Golang is a suitable tool for buidling microservices, I deem these criteria as important guide in building a microservices, which can be further applied in evaluate other language and frameworks.
+I lay out certain criteria to evaluate whether Golang is a suitable tool for building microservices, I deem these criteria as an important guide in building a microservices, which can be further applied in evaluating other language and frameworks.

 * **API-readiness**.
 The framework **must** fully support `HTTP/HTTPs` protocol and `JSON` content type.
 The framework **must** provide competent middleware for instrumentation, the framework also must provide webdriver that meets minimum requirement of service-level agreement such as `requests per minute`.